 In 1987, vocalist Phil Anselmo joined founder-members (and brothers) Diamond Darrell (guitar) and Vinnie Paul (drums), plus Rex Rocker (bass).
 A year later, the Power Metal album shoved the band more towards the thrash scene.
 And this was taken to another level when, after signing their first major label deal with Atco, Pantera reinvented themselves with 1990’s breakthrough album Cowboys From Hell.

-“On Cowboys From Hell we got the opportunity to tour with some really kick-ass bands, including Judas Priest, Exodus, Sepultura, Suicidal Tendencies and Prong,” recalls Vinnie.
+“On Cowboys From Hell we got the opportunity to tour with some really kick-ass bands, including Judas Priest, Exodus, Sepultura, Suicidal Tendencies and Prong,” Vinnie told Metal Hammer years later.
 “And that really drove us to another level.
 We saw our music kicking ass, and I think that catapulted us into what we did with Vulgar Display Of Power.”

 What Pantera now had to do with the follow-up to Cowboys… was build on the momentum that had driven that album to capturing the imagination of the metal hordes.
 As producer Terry Date says, “Pantera wanted to make the heaviest record of all time.”